 Once it’s saved, click the Share dropdown and select Create a new report and share.
 This will generate a new Data Studio report that includes your bar graph.

 In the new report, you will be immediately prompted with a popup that informs you that you’re connecting this report to a data source in BigQuery.
 This is what we want, so click Add to Report.

 From here, you can create more graphics and charts with the new BigQuery data source.

-So this was a quick overview on the capabilities of BigQuery.
-There’s much more to explore by yourself on the BigQuery interface, but if you get stuck, Google has a great documentation and support.
+So this was a quick overview of the capabilities of BigQuery.
+There’s much more to explore by yourself on the BigQuery interface, but if you get stuck, Google has great documentation and support.

 Although we just went through a very small example here, BigQuery is capable of analyzing huge datasets from Google Analytics, raw data, Facebook Ads account, and many other data sources.
 If you click the Add Data dropdown, you can even access public data sets in BigQuery.

 I encourage you to check these out just for fun.
 There are lots of cool and interesting public data sets that can show you all the capabilities of BigQuery.
 Happy analyzing!